Yarroudh/Yarroudh/README.md

 ### Hi there 👋

 My name is Anass Yarroudh.
 I'm from Morocco.
 I'm studying Geomatics and Land Surveying.
 This is my Github profile where you can find all my source code projects and repositories.
 As a future engineer in Geomatics and Land surveying, including GIS and Remote Sensing, I believe that coding could be very useful in automating workflows and managing errors.
-Wherefore I'm always learning new things, ready for discussions and making new projects.
+Wherefore I'm always learning new things, ready for discussions and working on new projects.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/anass-yarroudh/)
 ## Skills